 Cadet Military Societies.
-Chapters of the Scabbard and Blade (Army and Air Force).
-Arnold Air Society (Air Force), and the Society of American Military Engineers (Army and Air Force) are chartered by appropriate national organizations.
-Selected Basic cadets with scholarships and Advanced cadets are eligible for membership in the Scabbard and Blade, and the Arnold Air Society, while the Society of American Military Engineers is open to all ROTC cadets and engineering students.
+Arnold Air Society (Air Force) and the Society of American Military Engineers (Army and Air Force) are chartered by appropriate national organizations.
+Selected Basic cadets with scholarships and Advanced cadets are eligible for membership in the Arnold Air Society, while the Society of American Military Engineers is open to all ROTC cadets and engineering students.